 The section of north St. Louis County, Missouri known as Spanish Lake takes its name from the nearby pond, which local tradition says served as a recreation area for the Spanish soldiers garrisoned at at the Spanish fort Don Carlos founded in 1764.

-A German immigrant named Jacob Wilhelm built the old blacksmith shop in Spanish Lake in 1875.
-Wilhelm had come to St. Louis to work as an ironworker on the Eads Bridge, the first permanent expansion bridge across the Mississippi.
-When the Eads Bridge was completed in 1874, Jake Wilhelm moved to Spanish Lake, building a house and shop near the present day intersection of Bellefontaine Road and Parker Road.
+A German immigrant named Jacob Wilhelm built a house and blacksmith shop in Spanish Lake in 1874 on the east side of Bellefontaine Road near the current Spanish Lake Fire House.
+Wilhelm had come to St. Louis to work as an iron worker on the Eads Bridge, the first permanent expansion bridge across the Mississippi.
+When the Eads Bridge was completed in 1874 he moved his family to the small village of Spanish Lake, north of St. Louis and began plying his blacksmithing trade.

-Jacob’s son Joe followed his father as the blacksmith in Spanish Lake.
-Joe Wilhelm, in a 1958 newspaper interview, said that he walked up to his father’s anvil at the age of 11, and never left it.
+Jacob’s son Joseph followed his father as the blacksmith in Spanish Lake.
+Joe Wilhelm, in a 1960 newspaper interview, said that he walked up to his father’s anvil at the age of 11, and never left it.
 Joe was an institution in Spanish Lake, a character fitting the image of the old-time blacksmith.
 The image to the left shows Joe Wilhelm working on a plowshare.
-Photo from 1958
+Photo from 1960

 The blacksmith shop was a focal point of the community, a gathering place for neighbors.
 The open front door of the shop was the community bulletin board, posted with upcoming events, items for sale, public notices and the like.
 Items placed on the door were rarely taken down, (just covered over), and so the blacksmith shop door became a sort of community archive as well.